Davoleo/Metallurgy-4-Reforged/CONTRIBUTING.md

-# Contributing to the "Metallurgy 4 Reforged" project
+# Contributing to the "Metallurgy 4: Reforged" project

 ##### Prerequisites
 1.  _Git and Github Knowledge (This guide **does not** explain how git works)_

 ---
 ## Guide on Issues
--   Check if there's another open issue about the same topic!
+-   Check if there's another open issue about the same topic (or else you'll be working for nothing cause we'll likely close your thread as duplicate)
--   Be sure to be as specific as possible in describing the issue
+-   Be sure to be as specific as possible when describing the issue
 -   Provide the most information you are able to (crash reports | logs | mod versions | forge version)
 -   If possible post screenshots of the issue you're experiencing
--   _**if your issue does not respect these contributing lines it will be likely closed as invalid**_
+-   _if your issue does not respect these contributing lines it will be likely closed as invalid_

 ---
 ## Guide on Pull Requests

 Before contributing actively to the repository think of what you are going to add and why it makes sense to add it!
-Tell us about it too
+Tell us about it too!

 _Steps:_
 1. Fork the repository